Dear B2B Hardware Vendors--

 I'd like to share some advice from an end-user with 20+ years of experience developing products and equipment based on your hardware.
 I do believe that these recommendations will increase sales, reduce support costs, and keep your customers satisfied.

 - Consider implementing a ticket system for your support requests.
-This makes interaction with you much easier, and as a central repository for support requests, will make it much easier for you to develop knowledge base articles and FAQs as well as identify areas of improvement for your support system--if 10% of your tickets are due to the same issue, it's time to correct that issue.
+This will make interactions much easier--for you and us customers.
+As a central repository for support requests, a ticket system will make it much easier for you to develop knowledge base articles and FAQs as well as identify areas of improvement for your product and support system--if 10% of your tickets pertain to the same issue, it's time to correct that issue.
 Parker has developed an excellent KB system that should serve as a model for others.

 - Consider creating forums to interact with your customers.
 It's much easier for us end users (and much lower cost to you) if we can google a solution on your forums.
 Why spend the resources to answer a question each time it is asked when you could post an answer for the whole world to see?
 When it's midnight before a deadline, a forum might be the only way us customers might get a solution on time.
 Forums enable you to leverage other volunteer experts in the community (from time-zones all over the world) to help provide support--another opportunity for cost savings (just don't take your volunteer experts for granted).
 I understand that forums do require a moderation effort, but depending on the size of your market, this effort should be a fraction of the effort required to provide direct support to your customers.